AbdulbasitSaid/eight_queen_problem_game/README.md

 - **Pre-placed Queens**: Optionally, start the game with one or more queens already placed on the board in positions that still allow for a valid solution to be found.
 This variation challenges the player to complete the puzzle from a unique starting configuration.

-### what did I spend must time on?
+### What did I spend most time on?

-I spent must time on trying to make the good UI
+I spent most time trying to make a good UI

 ### How hard was it to solve the challenge?

 The challenge was above average difficulty.
 It is challenging enough both too difficult.

-### Giving more time, things I will like to improve
+### Giving more time, things I would like to improve

 - Code quality.
 - Test coverage.
 - score system.
-- add a leader board.
+- add a leaderboard.
 - authentication.
 - improved animations.
 - add game sound.